Perfect time to change your passwords

 It’s also a good idea to check if your accounts and passwords have already been included in a security breach.
 Use F-Secure Identity Theft Checker for a free and safe check.

-F-Secure KEY is a free-to-use password manager
+F-Secure ID PROTECTION is a highly sophisticated password manager